The Short Interest Monitor

 - Days to cover measures how many days—at average daily volume—it would take for all short sellers to buy back their borrowed shares and close their positions.
 Higher numbers typically indicate a stronger bearish conviction and greater risk of a short squeeze.

-- Short interest as a percentage of shares outstanding represents the portion of a company's tradable shares that are currently sold short and not yet covered.
-A ratio above 10% is typically considered high, while a ratio of 20% or more indicates more severe bearish sentiment and a higher potential for a short squeeze.
+- Short interest as a percentage of shares outstanding represents the portion of a company's total outstanding shares that are currently sold short and not yet covered.
+A ratio above 10% is typically considered high, while a ratio of 20% or more may indicate more severe bearish sentiment and a higher potential for a short squeeze.